-You can add and modify answer purposes in the application configuration on the Dictionary page of the Instances section of the Advanced Configuration Facility.
+You can add and modify answer purposes in the application configuration on the Dictionary Service page of the Instances section of the Advanced Configuration Facility.

-When you define a new answer purpose in the application configuration, the new purpose is available to Dictionary Manager users in the Purpose drop-down menu of the Rule window.
+When you configure a new answer purpose, the new purpose is available to Dictionary Manager users in the Purpose drop-down menu of the Rule window.